 The Fruitchains protocol rewards mining of "fruits", which are a kind of blocks that do not contribute to the security of the system.
-The Fruitchains protocol relies on merged-mining 6 also called 2-for-1 PoW in [3].
-In addition to fruits, the miners can mine "normal" blocks (containing the fruits) for a minimal extra effort and no
+The Fruitchains protocol relies on merged-mining 5 also called 2-for-1 PoW in [3].
+In addition to fruits, the miners can mine "normal" blocks (containing the fruits) with minimal extra effort and for no reward.
+The functioning and security of the system depends only on mining normal blocks according to the protocol.